 It is about displaying the building materials that many try to hide.
 It is raw, it is unfinished, it is about selecting pieces with function and style.
-Industrial design shows neutral tones, utilitarian objects, and wood and metal surfaces.
+The industrial design shows neutral tones, utilitarian objects, and wood and metal surfaces.

 Even if you are not the happy owner of a loft, it is perfectly possible to have a vintage industrial modern look inside your house.
 A certified contractor would be able to decide what needs to be done.
 It is about displaying the building materials that many try to hide.
 It is raw, it is unfinished, it is about selecting pieces that combine function and style.
 Industrial interior design showcases neutral tones, utilitarian objects, and wood and metal surfaces.